abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/php-lp/baseline.md

 You should see the PHP Info Page, which confirms Apache and PHP-FPM are working together.

 ![PHP-info page alt-text#center](images/php-web.png "Figure 1: PHP info")

+This verifies the basic functionality of the PHP installation before proceeding to the benchmarking.